vtxtech/lightweight-replace-engine/README.txt

 # -----------------------------------------------------------------------------
 # ToDo list for upcoming releases
 # --------------------------------------------------------
-# * (1.0.0) Fix some tests failing which were compiled to Windows x64 targets
 # * (1.0.0) Remove any warnings (compiling with default compiler flags)
 # * (1.0.0) Stability tests
 #